 Video: What is dyslexia?

-Prior to watching a video, the student learns new words required for the better understanding of the video.
+Prior to watching a video, the student learns new words required to better understand the video.
 They match the new words with their meanings and use them in sentences.
 Then, they watch the video What is dyslexia? and complete the sentences from the video with the missing words.

 Reading: What is neurodiversity?